bcgov/von-agent-template/GettingStartedTutorial.md

 The JSON file we're going to submit is in the `von-agent-template/von-x-agent/testdata` folder, called `sample_permit.json`.
 Edit that file and make the following changes:

 - set the value of "corp_num" to the "registration ID" from OrgBook
-- set the value of "legal_name" to the "Legal Name" from OrgBook
+- set the value of "legal_name" to the "legal name" from OrgBook
 - replace in the "schema" value the "my-permit" and "my-organization" strings to the permit and organization names that you are using
 - if you want, update any of the other data elements, making sure that you retain the JSON structure